 Mrs. Jennings is excited to be the 2nd grade assistant this year at CCA.
 A Texas native, Mrs. Jennings moved to Madison in 2017 to help her husband, Sid, pursue a PhD from UW in Math Education.
 She received her undergraduate degree in Elementary Education from The University of Texas at Austin in 2008.
 Mrs. Jennings taught for 4 years before staying at home with her four children: Lily (7), Eli (6), Lottie (2), and Ollie (1).
 She attends Red Village Church and serves in the children's ministry.
 Rochelle loves spending time with her family, running, living in community and Walt Disney World.
 She is looking forward to getting back into the classroom and all that God is going to do.

-Amanda Hobert is the 3rd grade teacher.
-Amanda and her husband, Nate, moved to Madison to plant the Vine Church and are now part of starting Redeemer City Church.
+Amanda Hobert is thankful to return as the 3rd grade teacher this year.
+Amanda and her husband, Nate, moved to Madison to plant the Vine Church and have also planted Redeemer City Church.
 They have three children: Grace, Sam and Elise.
 Amanda received her undergraduate degree in Communications from the University of Northern Iowa.
 She received her Master of Arts in Biblical Studies from Reformed Theological Seminary.
 She has also worked with Navigators in college ministry.
-She has been a co-teacher with her own children through Charis, has taught Joyful Discovery classes, and has taught Math and Language Arts for second grade.
-She enjoys reading, going on walks and grabbing coffee with friends.
+She has been a co-teacher with her own children through Charis, has taught Joyful Discovery classes, has taught Math and Language Arts for second grade, has served in administration roles, and now is teaching third grade.
+She enjoys reading, going on walks and having coffee with friends.
 She loves being involved with Charis because the school points to the Gospel and partners with parents in providing a classical approach to education.
-Previously, Amanda has served as the Dean of Program Support and Dean of Family Ministry.

 Mrs. Leick is excited to begin her fourth year teaching at Charis Classical Academy.
 In 2015, she graduated with a degree in English Literature and a minor in Classical Christian Education from Grove City College.
 She teaches a smattering of grammar, writing, history, and literature courses for the upper grammar/logic stage.
 Despite always loving grammar, she never expected to find as much joy in diagramming as she does now; and she frequently finds herself highlighting sentences in her books to diagram later.
 At home, Mrs. Leick enjoys reading, making strange noises to entertain her young son, and running a small woodburning shop online.
 Her goal for the year is to go above and beyond in her lesson planning in order to help students see God’s truth, goodness, and beauty in their subject materials.
 In Cruce Glorior.